pedronachtigall/ToxCodAn-Genome/Guide/README.md

  - ```grep -A1 ">Toxin" toxin_database.fasta```
     - ```grep``` is a tool used to search for patterns in text files and it is generally installed by default on any UNIX system.
     - ```-A1``` (similar to "1 line after") is to print the line where it detects a match (i.e., the toxin header in this case) and also the next line (i.e., the CDS in this case).
-    - Modify the ">Toxin" and "toxin_database.fasta" accordingly.
+    - Modify the ```>Toxin``` and ```toxin_database.fasta``` accordingly.
- - It will print the sequence in the terminal as follows:
+ - It will print the sequence in the terminal, which can be copied.  "<sup>>Toxin</sup><sub><sub>ATG ...
+TAA</sub></sub>"
-       ```
-       >Toxin
-       ATG ...
-TAA
-       ```
  - If you want to save it as a new file, just run: ```grep -A1 ">Toxin" toxin_database.fasta > Toxin.fasta```

 3 - Translate the CDS to use its protein sequence as evidence in FGENESH+ prediction.
  - It can be done using any available tool designed for this purpose.
 Feel free to use the one that fits well to you.
  - Here, we describe how to use the [Translate tool](https://web.expasy.org/translate/) from the ExPASy web-server.
  - Paste the CDS in the "DNA or RNA sequence" tab -> click on "TRANSLATE!" -> copy the translated CDS (protein sequence)
-     - you must copy the translated CDS from Frame 1 (the first that will appear in the list).
+     - You must copy the translated CDS from Frame 1 (the first that will appear in the list).
  - ***Tip:*** you can translate all proteins from the toxin database using the terminal and make your life easier.
 You can use the script we designed for this purpose:
      - ```translate_sequences_frame1.py toxin_database.fasta toxin_database_pep.fasta```
+     - Use the ```toxin_database_pep.fasta``` to retrieve the peptide sequence directly as stated in the *"step 2"*.

 4 - Run [FGENESH+](http://www.softberry.com/berry.phtml?topic=fgenes_plus&group=programs&subgroup=gfs) prediction.
  - Paste the genomic region in the tab "Paste nucleotide sequence here:" or load a file with the genomic region in FASTA format in the "Local file name:".
  - Paste the protein sequence of the toxin to be used as evidence in the tab "Paste protein sequence here:" or load it is as a FASTA file in the "Local file name:"
  - Select one of the pre-designed HMM models in the "Select organism specific gene-finding parameters:" tab.
 If the species you are analyzing is not in the list, select the closely related species (e.g., when analyzing snakes, you can select the "Anolis carolinensis" model).
  - You can use the predicted CDS and protein sequences (at the bottom of the output page) to check the prediction by following the instructions in the ["Checking toxin annotations"](https://github.com/pedronachtigall/ToxCodAn-Genome/tree/main/Guide#checking-toxin-annotations) section.
- - If it is a reliable prediciton, you can copy and save it in a TXT file.
+ - If it is a reliable prediciton, you can copy and save it in a TXT file (e.g., ```fgenesh_output.txt```).
 Also, you can check and save the PDF report of the prediction by clicking in the "Show picture of predicted genes in PDF file" at the top of the page.

-5 - After confirming that the prediction returned a reliable toxin annotation, you can use the script we designed to convert the FGENESH+ output into a GTF as follows:
+5 - After confirming that the prediction returned a reliable toxin annotation and saving it in a TXT file (e.g., ```fgenesh_output.txt```), you must convert it into a GTF/GFF format.
+ - You can use the script we designed to convert the FGENESH+ annotation output format into a GTF format as follows:
- - ```AdjustingFgenesh.py```
+ - ```AdjustingFgenesh.py fgenesh_output.txt TOXIN contig-start > fgenesh_output.gtf```
+    - ```fgenesh_output.txt``` is the output from FGENESH+ from *"step 4"* saved in a TXT file, modify it accordingly.
+    - ```TOXIN``` is the id of the gene annotated.
+For instance, you can use ```SVMP``` (if there is only one SVMP gene) or ```SVMP-1``` (where "1" can be any other number if there are more SVMP genes), when annotating an SVMP gene.
+    - ```contig-start``` is the start of the genomic position used for screening.
+For instance, if analyzing the genomic region ```contig_1:1234:5678``` you must set ```contig_1-1234```.
+This parameter must be correct to return a reliable GTF file.
+    - By default, this script prints the GTF at the terminal, which can be copied and pasted on any file.
+To save the output directly in a file, you can set the ```> fgenesh_output.gtf``` accordingly.

+:warning:***Warning about running FGENESH+ to check annotations***:warning:: the freely available web version of FGENESH+ only accepts one genomic region and one protein sequence as evidence per run, which makes it a bit laborious and time consuming.
+ - Alternatively, you can look for any additional tool that may help you perform this task.
+But, based on our experience so far, we take advantage of this pipeline cause it returns the best results when inputting a good match between the protein used as evidence and the genomic region being annotated, which is a feature well assigned in the ToxCodAn-Genome's outputs.

 # NonToxin annotation